aurel-fr/Ticket_Breakdown_And_Refactor/Ticket_Breakdown.md

 - Assumption: we are dealing with a REST API.
 A POST and PATCH endpoint should allow client Facilities to save and update information about agents they are working with.
 Although we only need to record a `custom_id`, it is preferred to create a generic endpoint and future-proof this route should clients wish in the future to save additional information about the agents they are working with (comments, ratings etc...)
 - Care should be put into sanitizing the user input (eg: allow alpha-numerical characters only, allow a maximum of a 100 characters per ID).
-- Before saving the `custom_id`, verification should be made that the `agent_id` and `Facilities_id` provided in the request matches with an existing agent and facility in our database.
+- Before saving the `custom_id`, verification should be made that the `agent_id` and `facilities_id` provided in the request matches with an existing agent and facility in our database.
-- We should ensure that the `Facilities_id` match the credentials of the authenticated user: Facility Alice should not be able to record a `custom_id` for Facility Bob!
+- We should ensure that the `facilities_id` match the credentials of the authenticated user: Facility Alice should not be able to record a `custom_id` for Facility Bob!

 #### Estimate: